UK to respond appropriately if foreign state poisoned ex-spy-Hammond

-LONDON (Reuters) - British finance minister Philip Hammond said on Sunday that Britain’s government would respond “appropriately” if a foreign state was found to be involved in the poisoning of a former Russian spy in England a week ago.
+LONDON, March 11 (Reuters) - British finance minister Philip Hammond said on Sunday that Britain’s government would respond“appropriately” if a foreign state was found to be involved in the poisoning of a former Russian spy in England a week ago.

 “This is a police investigation and it will be evidence-led and we must go where the evidence takes us,” Hammond told BBC television.